Changes to council tax support - give us your views

 We are asking residents for their views on council tax support.

-Council tax support is provided to around 6,000 households in Cheltenham at an annual cost of just under £5.7 million.
+Council tax support is provided to around 7,000 households in Cheltenham at an annual cost of just over £6.6m.
 This includes working and pension age claimants.
-Approximately 60 per cent of these households are of working age.
-The cost of the council tax support scheme is met by this council and the 'precepting' authorities who are the county council and the police.
+Approximately 68% of these households are of working age.
+The cost of the council tax support scheme is met by this council and the precepting authorities who are the county council and the police.
 The share of the cost is the same as the share of the council tax.

 Prior to April 2013, council tax payers on a low income could apply for council tax benefit to help pay their council tax.
-Under this national scheme and in line with the regulations, council tax payers could receive benefit of up to 100 per cent of their council tax liability.
-The council then received full funding from the government for all council tax benefit paid to residents.
+Under this national scheme and in accordance with the regulations, council tax payers could receive benefit of up to 100% of their council tax liability.
+The council then received full funding from the government for all council tax benefit awards made.

 From April 2013, councils became responsible for designing their own local council tax support (CTS) scheme for working age people only.
 The government also reduced the funding given to councils to pay for the scheme.
 Cheltenham Borough Council introduced its local council tax support scheme in April 2013 which more or less replicated the council tax benefit scheme.
 Council tax support for pensioners was not localised and continues to be provided for by a national scheme.

 From 1 April 2019, Cheltenham Borough Council introduced a revised local council tax support scheme which increased the contribution that some people receiving help must make towards their council tax bills.
-However, we are now in the position of considering further changes to the local council tax support scheme with effect from 1 April 2020.
-We want to hear your views regarding the changes that we could make to the local scheme introduced from 1 April 2019.
+Some further changes were made to the scheme from 1 April 2020 and the council is now in the position of determining its local council tax support scheme with effect from 1 April 2021.
+The council wants to hear your views regarding the proposals for the 2021-22 scheme.

 What is local council tax support?